 - Masks must cover the nose and mouth and be secured under the chin.

-- Masks required for age 3 and up.
+- Masks are required for ages 3 and up.

-- Face covering are available for purchase in one size.
+- Face covering are available for purchase in various sizes.

 - You may remove the mask for eating and drinking while seated.

 - Hop into Guest Relations if you have a disability that prevents you from wearing a mask.